Conditions for successful data assimilation: The collapse and non-collapse of particle filters

-The above condition implies that the Frobenius norm of the covariance matrix of the model noise, $Q$, must be much smaller than the Frobenius norm of the covariance matrix of the errors in the data, which is unrealistic.
+In the general case, we can use an upper bound, e.g. \begin{linenomath*} \end{linenomath*} and if we require that this bound is less than $\sqrt{m}$, we obtain the simplified balance condition \begin{linenomath*} \end{linenomath*} The above condition implies that the Frobenius norm of the covariance matrix of the model noise, $Q$, must be much smaller than the Frobenius norm of the covariance matrix of the errors in the data, which is unrealistic.